sofia-creates/sofia-creates/README.md

 # Hello, my name is Sofia!

-I am a frontend developer student graduating May 2025 from Nackademin, with a background in marketing and design.
+I am a frontend developer recently graduated from Nackademin (Stockholm), with a background in marketing and design.

-👩‍💻 Currently doing my thesis @ ICA-gruppen.

 🌱 Currently learning Vue.js as well as coding for accessibility.